halaabdelrazek/Fruitika/README.md

 # Fruitika

-Ecommerce using MVC Core
---
-This is a full stack C# ASP.NET e-commerce store that sells Fruits!
+This is a full stack C# ASP.NET MVC e-commerce store that sells Fruits!

 **Authors**: Sara Elhawary <br />
 **Version**: 1.0.0